Click Here To Schedule A Consultation

 25-34 year old woman treated with acne scar treatment

 Hormonal acne breakouts can be identified through a few key characteristics.
 If you are experiencing acne breakouts and are no longer in your teen years, you may be experiencing hormonal adult acne.
 Additionally, if you experience fluctuations in acne breakouts in a cyclical pattern, you may be dealing with hormonal acne.
 Often, patients with hormonal acne experience breakouts more intensely once a month.
 Increased stress can also have a significant impact on hormonal acne breakouts.
+Acne breakouts during events such as menstruation, pregnancy, and menopause, after changing or starting certain oral medications, or during medical conditions that cause hormonal changes are also indicative of hormonal acne.
 Hormonal acne blemishes appear most commonly in the t-zone during puberty but typically appear along the jawline and lower face in cases of adult hormonal acne.
 When you consult with an expert, such as board-certified dermatologist Dr. Michele Green, your adult acne can be properly diagnosed and treated.
 In addition to physically evaluating your skin condition, Dr. Green will collect a thorough medical history and potentially order specific blood tests to determine any irregular hormone levels.

 SG 27 2 month Before and After VBEAM 4 sessions LEFT MGWatermark